RedHatCRE/beatshipper/README.md

 ## Configuration

-We should create the configuration in the following file `/etc/beatshipper/beatshipper-conf.yml`.
+We should create the configuration in any of the following both locations:

+- `/etc/beatshipper/beatshipper-conf.yml`
+- `$HOME/.config/beatshipper-conf.yml`

 An example is located in the root of the project.
 We should add the following fields:

 - `host`
 - `port`